 Dominex Eggplant – A unique find indeed, this eggplant-based veggie burger fits a niche.
 Unfortunately, that first wholesome ingredient is followed by soy protein isolate and “all-natural” additives.

 Dr. Praeger’s (gluten-free option) – Pushing to become the new veggie burger leader, Dr. Praeger’s entire patty product line (9 varieties in all) is dairy-free.
 However, a couple do contain egg whites.
-The following is a round-up of their vegan burgers: Asian, Bombay Curry, California, Gluten-Free California, Italian, Tex Mex, and Thai.
+The following is a round-up of their vegan burgers: Asian, Bombay Curry, California, Gluten-Free California, Italian, Kale, Tex Mex, and Thai.
 I like that their ingredients are all straight-forward, and they are working toward non-GMO verification (a representative said they do currently source non-GMO ingredients for their burgers).
+See my review here.

 Gardein – This is another vegan “meat” specialist, offering a full-range of alternatives made with wheat gluten and non-GMO soy.
 Their Beefless Burgers are available both frozen and refrigerated and in a slider size.